Creamy Mushroom Risotto with Crispy Sage (and Sausage)

 • 1 large yellow onion diced (about 1 cup)

-• 3 large garlic cloves minced, divided
+• 3 garlic cloves minced, divided

 • 1 pound fresh crimini mushrooms sliced (or mixed shiitake, oyster, portobello)